rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

    .. note::

-      This command-line is deprecated and it will not be available in future versions of *RTI Perftest*.
+      This command-line option is deprecated and will not be available in future versions of *RTI Perftest*.

    Run test in scan mode.
 The list of sizes is optional and can be either in the